What is Circadian Rhythm?

 a woman meditating to help keep circadian rhythm in sync

 • Bright light therapy: Since light is one of the primary cues for circadian rhythm, it can be used to synchronize your sleep-wake cycle with the external environment.
 This method includes exposing yourself to light at certain times during the day.
 Bright light therapy in the morning can help people with delayed sleep phase disorder who feel sleepy in the morning.
 In contrast, the same exposure in the evening can help people with advanced sleep phase disorder who feel sleepy early in the evening.
-Even exposure to natural daylight can help you keep awake during the day.
+Even exposure to natural daylight can help you stay awake during the day.

 • Chronotherapy: This therapy involves progressively delaying or advancing your sleep in small increments every day.
 For instance, if you have advanced sleep phase disorder, you can start delaying your sleep by 15 minutes every day until you reach the desired sleep time.
 Similarly, with delayed sleep phase disorder, you can start sleeping 15 minutes earlier every day until you reach the desired sleep time.

 • Lifestyle changes: Changes in your lifestyle that promote healthy sleeping habits can also help manage circadian rhythm sleep disorders.
 Some healthy habits include following a sleep routine, a bedtime routine, meditating, and exercising.
-Other things to keep in mind are to avoid caffeine later in the evening and avoid blue light a few hours before bedtime.
+Other things to keep in mind are to avoid caffeine later in the evening and to avoid blue light a few hours before bedtime.
 These small changes can help a lot with keeping your circadian rhythms in sync.

 FAQs